itsmaik/resume/README.md

 - [itsmemaik-portfolio](https://itsmemaik-portfolio.netlify.app/)

 ## ABOUT ME
-I'm a Brazilian native who moved to Norway four years ago.
-With extensive experience in administrative work and people management, I decided to change my career path and discovered a passion for coding.
+I'm a Brazilian native who moved to Norway five years ago.
+In Brazil I built an extensive experience in administrative work and people management.
+After moving to Norway, I got the opportunity to study something new, and without a doubt, I chose to pursue an education in the computer programming field, as it is something I was already very interested in.
 Currently, I'm finishing a higher degree in Frontend Development and walking in to my second year of studying System Analysis and Development.
 I am now seeking an opportunity to take all I have learned in school and apply it to real-world experience.

 ## WORK EXPERIENCE